edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 04.md

 ####-17-

-Spin the model around to get a feel for where we are, and how the sketch so far relate to each other and the base planes.
+Spin the model around to get a feel for where we are, and how the sketches so far relate to each other and the base planes.
 Inspect the DAG view in the next picture:
 * there are 3 independent groups
 * first is the _blank_ 3D controller, we can ignore that
 * the second group is the front profile, _and two nodes attached to it_